Steel vs. Graphite Iron Shafts

 What Are Steel and Graphite Shafts?

-Steel and graphite shafts are the primary materials used to construct golf clubs, particularly in irons.
-Steel shafts are typically made from carbon or stainless steel, known for their durability and consistency.
-On the other hand, graphite shafts are made from lightweight carbon fiber, offering more flexibility and a softer feel.
+Steel and graphite shafts are the primary materials used for golf irons.
+Steel shafts, typically made from carbon or stainless steel, offer durability, precision, and consistent performance.
+Graphite shafts, made from lightweight carbon fiber, provide flexibility, speed, and a softer feel.
+Your choice of shaft affects swing mechanics, ball flight, and overall game enjoyment.

-The Differences Between Steel and Graphite Shafts in Golf Clubs
+Key Differences Between Steel and Graphite Shafts

 Weight: